-These principles of persuasion can be applied anywhere you want people to take action and they’re sure to get more clicks from email.
+These principles of persuasion can be applied ANYwhere you want your customers to take action.

 Let’s break each of these emotional triggers down one by one…

-What will I gain if I click on this link?
+What will they gain if they click on this link?

 That’s what your reader is wondering and you need to answer it.
-Your email copy should make a promise that clicking on the links in the email will deliver a specific gain.
+Your email copy should make a promise that clicking on the link in the email will deliver a specific gain.

 That promise might be obvious or subtle.